Alpini: 1872 to 1887

 In 1877, five Alpini mountain artillery batteries were formed and - in the following year - the Alpini had already grown to 36 mountain infantry companies organised into 10 battalions.
 On November 1, 1882, the Alpini organisation doubled in size to 72 companies and a total of 20 Alpini battalions.
 The latter plus 8 Alpini mountain artillery batteries were now organized into six numbered Alpini regiments and two Alpini mountain artillery brigades with their respective headquarters and support formations.
 Each battalion was named after the area it was required to defend in case of war:

 The numbers used earlier to distinguish the battalions were dropped while - at the same time - the companies were now numbered from 1 to 72.
 In order to distinguish the battalions, soldiers and non-commissioned officers were issued thread tufts of various colors (the Nappina), which were added to the Cappello Alpino: white for the First Bn., red for the Second Bn., and Green for the Third Bn. of each regiment.
 Special Bn. and Fourth Bn. were issued blue tufts.
 Soldiers of the Mountain Artillery units were issued a green tuft with a black patch in the middle onto which the number of the battery was written in yellow numbers.

-On June 7, 1883, the green flames (Italian: "fiamme verdi") collar patch was introduced, thus making the Alpini officially a specialty within the Italian infantry corps.
+On June 7, 1883, the green flames (Italian: "fiamme verdi") collar patch was introduced, thus making the Alpini officially a speciality within the Italian infantry corps.
 The Cappello Alpino, with its black raven feather, was also introduced at that time.
 The distinctive headdress quickly led the Alpini to be nicknamed "The Black feathers" (Italian: "Le Penne Nere").
 Officers hats had the black feather replaced with a white eagle feather.
 At first, the hat was a black felt hat, but as soon as the new green-grey uniform was adopted in 1909 the hat was changed to the distinctive grey felt still in service today.